Have you lost a white rhea in the north-east? It's being looked after by the Scottish SPCA - Evening Express

-An appeal has been launched after an Rhea was spotted on the run in the north-east yesterday.
+An appeal has been launched after a rhea was spotted on the run in the north-east yesterday.

 According to Donview Veterinary Centre, the white bird – which is related to the ostrich – was found in the Rothienorman area.